Dodgers vs. Twins Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Clayton Kershaw (6-2) to the mound for his ninth start this season.
+- Dustin May (4-1) will take to the mound for the Dodgers and make his ninth start of the season.

-- In eight starts this season, he's earned a quality start in six of them.

-- Kershaw has made seven starts of five or more innings in eight chances this season, and averages 6.2 frames when he pitches.

 |Opponent